Here are 14 of the best cities in Bulgaria that you should check out. We’ve covered a good range from the well-known to a little off the beaten track.

 The suburbs of Boyana, the National Historical Museum, Vitosha Nature Park, the Central Park of Borisova, and, of course, the famous St. Alexander Nevski Cathedral are just some of the many attractions that can be toured for free!

-These are the most visited places in the city, and it is natural that you will visit them for your first time in the city.
+These are the most visited places in the city, and naturally, you will visit them for the first time in the city.
 Surprisingly, there isn’t a huge tourist circle in Sofia, so the sights may not be as crowded as you anticipate.
-However, for those who have been around the city before, you will likely want to get off the beaten path for there are plenty of alternative things to do in Sofia as well such as Hamara bar – a local place seemingly built in a cave (lit by candlelight) in the middle of the city.
+However, for those who have been around the city before, you will likely want to get off the beaten path, for there are plenty of alternative things to do in Sofia as well, such as Hamara bar – a local place seemingly built in a cave (lit by candlelight) in the middle of the city.

-Or perhaps you are on the lookout for adrenaline rushes – then, you will want to take advantage of the excellent opportunity for winter sports such as skiing and snowboarding on Mount Vitosha, which is less than half a mile from the capital.
+Or perhaps you are on the lookout for adrenaline rushes.
+You will then want to take advantage of the excellent opportunity for winter sports, such as skiing and snowboarding on Mount Vitosha, less than half a mile from the capital.

-Another popular destination, but not quite as obvious as the first one is Pleven.
+Another popular destination, but not quite as apparent as the first one, is Pleven.
 Pleven is located in an agricultural region and is an important cultural and economic center with a population of under 150,000 inhabitants.
-As attractive as it may seem, Pleven is actually even more beautiful than you see from the outside (often regarded as an essential city known for rich historical heritage and, of course, the beautiful landscapes and full-on Bulgarian traditions).
+As attractive as it may seem, Pleven is even more beautiful than you see from the outside.
+Often regarded as an essential city known for its rich historical heritage and, of course, the beautiful landscapes and full-on Bulgarian traditions.

-Pleven, which is the seventh-largest city in Bulgaria regarding population.
+Pleven is the seventh-largest city in Bulgaria regarding population.
 This is one of those Bulgarian cities that attracts many backpackers.
-This Bulgarian city has an unconventional spirit, cultural attractions, waterfalls, unique art galleries, wine museums, and many other things which keep a constant influx of tourists coming through.
+This Bulgarian city has an unconventional spirit, cultural attractions, waterfalls, unique art galleries, wine museums, and many other things that keep a constant influx of tourists coming through.

 Pleven is home to a rich heritage and a huge collection of breathtaking cultural monuments.
-There are many things we haven’t mentioned, such as the cave dedicated to fine wine, but you will have to visit to know the entire story of this great destination.
+We haven’t mentioned many things, such as the cave dedicated to fine wine, but you will have to visit to know the entire story of this great destination.

-This beautiful city, with a population of about 70,000 people, is an important economic and cultural center for the entire southwestern region of the country.
+With a population of about 70,000 people, this beautiful city is an important economic and cultural center for the entire southwestern region of the country.
 Blagoevgrad is home to two famous universities, including the American University in Bulgaria.
 Making it one of the best cities in Bulgaria for students.

 Plus, the dream-like environment of the Belogradchik Rocks is not even the only thing to see in this small town.
 No trip to the region would be complete without a visit to the Belogradchik Fortress, which out-dates the Roman era.
 And while you are nearby, you might as well visit the Baba Vida Citadel and the mysterious prehistoric art of the Magura Cave!

 You have likely heard of Veliko Tarnovo before.
-It is Bulgaria’s former capital and one of the most important cities (historically) in the whole country.
+Bulgaria’s former capital is one of the most important cities (historically) in the whole country.

-Perhaps the most famous feature of the city is the famous Tsarevets Fortress, located in the medieval city center.
-The regionally known lights and sounds show, which is held in the city, attracts thousands of visitors and immerses them in the immense beauty and history of the fortress.
-Along the way, you can stop by the city for a day to really gain an appreciation for the Bulgarian countryside.
+Perhaps the city’s most famous feature is the famous Tsarevets Fortress, located in the medieval city center.
+The regionally known lights and sounds show, which is held in the city, attracts thousands of visitors and immerses them in the fortress’s immense beauty and history – and also makes it one of the best cities in Bulgaria for kids.

 You might be surprised by the unique architecture of the old town.
 It remains preserved so well to this day.
-One of the best features of the city is undoubtedly a walk along the symbolic cobbled streets of the old town and basking in the atmosphere of the beautiful city of Plovdiv.
+One of the city’s best features is undoubtedly a walk along the symbolic cobbled streets of the old town and basking in the atmosphere of the beautiful city of Plovdiv.

 Varna, or Warna, is a seaport and the third-largest city in Bulgaria.
 The city is located on the northern coast of Varna Bay on the Black Sea and is protected by the Dobrudzhansko plateau, which sits nearly 1,000 feet high.